shaiperson/shaiperson.github.io/_posts/2022-03-09-extensible-worker-pattern-3.md

 #### Algorithm integration

 Let's also say we want to run this new algorithm in the same container as our meme classifier.
-This might make sense, for example, if we want to develop a single project to capture all our image analysis concerns (we discussed different scenarios for adding algorithms into existing or in new containers in Part I, so feel free to take a look at that in more detail).
+This might make sense, for example, if we want to develop a single project to capture all our image analysis concerns (we discussed different scenarios for adding algorithms into existing or in new containers in Part 1, so feel free to take a look at that in more detail).

 So, all we have to do is to create an algorithm-running module and an algorithm request handler in the container's `runner_adapter`.
 And that's it!
 Once it's listed in `runner_adapter`, our environment setup will automatically find it and make it discoverable by the Controller.
 Of course, if a new algorithm also has new dependencies, then those need to be added to the build process as well; however, this naturally is inevitable and will be necessary when extending an environment with new algorithms in virtually any way or using any pattern.